 - Specify file type: Security Center protects files only of the selected file type.
 Valid values:

 - Audio and video

 - Script code

 - If you set Protected File Types to Specify file type, you must select a file type from the drop-down list that appears.

 - You can select multiple file types.
 Security Center protects only the files of the selected file types.

-Start Time The time at which you want to start a data backup task.Notice If this is the first time that you back up all data in protected directories based on an anti-ransomware policy, a large number of CPU and memory resources are consumed.
-To avoid impacts on your services, we recommend that you back up data during off-peak hours.
+Start Time The time at which you want to start a data backup task.Important If this is the first time that you back up all data in protected directories based on an anti-ransomware policy, a large number of CPU and memory resources are consumed.
+To avoid negative impacts on your services, we recommend that you back up data during off-peak hours.
 Backup policy execution interval The time interval between two data backup tasks.
 Default value: One Day.
 Valid values:

 - Half a day